-In today’s world, late-night exposure to bright lights is one of the most common issues affecting sleep quality; this is often attributed to the widespread use of light-emitting screens.
-Basically, when you check your phone, tablet, or laptop while lying bed, you’re making it more difficult for yourself to fall asleep, while also reducing your sleep quality.
+In today’s world, late-night exposure to bright lights is one of the most common issues affecting sleep quality, a fact which is often attributed to the widespread use of light-emitting screens.
+Basically, when you check your phone or laptop while lying bed, you’re making it more difficult for yourself to fall asleep, while also reducing your overall sleep quality.

-Your devices emit light from all across the visible spectrum, which is the portion of the electromagnetic spectrum that is visible to the human eye.
-The image below shows the wavelengths of light in the visible spectrum, as well as the wavelengths of ultra-violet light, which falls directly below the spectrum, and infra-red light, which falls directly above it.
+Our eyes can only see light within a certain range of wavelengths, which is referred to as the visible spectrum.
+The image below shows the wavelengths of light in this spectrum, as well as the wavelengths of ultra-violet light, which falls directly below the spectrum, and of infra-red light, which falls directly above it.

-In addition to screens, blue light is emitted by other appliances, most notably fluorescent light bulbs and LED lights.
-Unfortunately, the light from these sources can’t be filtered via an app (yet).
-There are, however, three possible solutions to reducing blue light exposure from these sources:
+In addition to screens, blue light is emitted by other sources, most notably fluorescent light bulbs and LED lights.
+Unfortunately, the light coming from these sources can’t be easily filtered via an app.
+There are, however, some methods for reducing your exposure to blue light from such sources:

 - Replace these lights where possible.

-- Cover them with something that dims them, or only allows red light through (e.g. red, cellophane gift wrap).
+- Cover these lights with something that dims them, or only allows reddish light through (e.g. red cellophane).

 - Avoid exposure to such lights as much as possible before bedtime.

 The last two points are applicable in general, even if the light source isn’t blue (e.g. incandescent light bulbs).
-Remember: the closer you are in time to the point where you go to sleep, the less light you want to be exposed to.
+Essentially, the closer you are in time to the point where you go to sleep, the less light you want to be exposed to.
 Accordingly, if you must be exposed to light before bedtime, try to dim it as much as possible, while also filtering out the blue light that it emits, by using a red-colored cover.

 Summary and Conclusions

-- Exposure to light before bedtime makes it more difficult to fall asleep, and reduces sleep quality.
+- Exposure to light before bedtime makes it more difficult for you to fall asleep, and reduces your sleep quality.